-Ms. Abigail Snow is an associate at Satterlee Stephens LLP, and concentrates her practice in the areas of business insolvency, restructuring and creditors’ rights, avoidance actions and commercial litigation.
+Ms. Abigail Snow is of Counsel to Satterlee Stephens LLP, and concentrates her practice in the areas of business insolvency, restructuring and creditors’ rights, avoidance actions and commercial litigation.
 Among her areas of experience are:

 • Representation of municipal taxing authority in protecting tax claims in bankruptcy § 363 sales, plans of reorganization, and claim objection proceedings

 • Representation of official committees of unsecured creditors in bankruptcy cases

 • Representation of debtors and chapter 11 trustees in bankruptcy

 • Prosecution of adversary proceeding litigation on behalf of post-bankruptcy creditor and litigation trusts

 • Defense of clients in adversary proceedings seeking return of transfers as preferences or fraudulent transfers